 Montgomery County Auxiliary Communications Service (MCACS) is an independent voluntary organization, closely allied with the Montgomery County Office of Emergency Management and Homeland Security.

 MCACS is incorporated in the State of Maryland.
-Our legal name is Auxiliary Communications Service of Montgomery County Maryland, Inc.The organization is currently seeking status as a tax-exempt non-stock corporation with 501(c)(3) status under IRS rules.
+Our legal name is Auxiliary Communications Service of Montgomery County Maryland, Inc.The organization is a tax-exempt non-stock Maryland corporation with 501(c)(3) status under IRS rules.